f/omelette/README.md

 ### Automated Install

-Installing, and making your users install the autocompletion feature is very simple.
+Installing and making your users install the autocompletion feature is very simple.

 You can use simply use `setupShellInitFile` function.